mdbootstrap/mdb-ui-kit/docs/material-design/drawers.md

 ### Markup

-In order to use the drawer component you must use MDB's flex based layout structure.
+In order to use the drawer component you must use BMD's flex based layout structure.
 If this layout structure is not a direct child of `<body>`, be sure that the containing element has set `position: relative` as this layout structure utilizes an outer element that is absolutely positioned in order to enable features such as content scrolling and sticky header.

 {% highlight html %}
 <div class="bmd-layout-container">